ascherer/web/index.md

 Welcome to “All Things `WEB`” in “\TeX\ Live.”

 Here you find the documented source code of all major `WEB` and `CWEB` programs in readable format.
-The “named” entries represent the unmodified base sources, the attached “`chg`” links point to “only the changed sections (or modules),” so you may want to study these pairs in parallel.
+The “named” entries represent the unmodified base sources as written by their respective authors, the attached “`chg`” links point to “only the changed sections (or modules)” as applied for release in the “\TeX\
+Live” distribution, so you may want to study these pairs in parallel.
 Care has been taken to keep the section numbers for the main parts intact.

-Although not all the programs here are written or maintained by Donald Knuth, it is more convenient for everything to be collected in one place for reading and searching.
+Although not all the programs presented here are written or maintained by Donald Knuth, it is more convenient for everything to be collected in one place for reading and searching.
 And they all stem from the system that Knuth created.

 Note that all `WEB` programs are mogrified from Pascal code to C code before compilation, so further modifications and amendments will occur “for the real